-Students wishing to add or drop courses should consult the Schedule of Classes for deadlines and instructions.
+Students wishing to add or drop courses should consult the Schedule of Classes for instructions, as well as the official Academic Calendar.
 Failure to make schedule adjustments promptly and accurately may result in financial or academic penalties.

 A student who has been admitted to a degree program in one department and wishes to transfer to a program in another department must obtain the approval of the chair of both departments concerned and the approval of the dean of the school before the change is official.
 The necessary form for such changes is available in the dean's office.